Devanshi-cloud/Documentations/Software Testing/Module-2P-2.md

 ---

-# Module 2 Continued: Software Quality, Defects, Reliability & Role of Testing
+# Module 2 Continued- Software Quality, Defects, Reliability & Role of Testing

 # Software Quality
 I define **software quality** as the degree to which software meets: